 - Intensive Outpatient Program (IOP)

-Inpatient programs are level III and provide a higher level of care.
+Inpatient programs at our partner facilities are level III and provide a higher level of care.
 They suit patients with chronic addiction and/or a severe mental health disorder.
 In this case, there is usually a need for dual diagnosis treatment and 24-hour access to medical care.

 How BoardPrep Recovery Center Can Help You